arborchat/arborchat/getting-started.md

 ## Installation

-You'll need to download our latest client program release for your operating system.
-You can find our releases listed [here](https://git.sr.ht/~whereswaldon/wisteria/refs).
-Choose the latest release (click on the version number) and then find the download for your Operating System.
+You'll need to download the latest client version for your operating system from the [release page](https://git.sr.ht/~whereswaldon/wisteria/refs).
+Choose the most top list item (click on the version number) and then find the download link.
 Here's how to choose:

 - macOS: Choose the one with `macOS_x86_64` in the name
 - Windows: Choose the one with `windows_x86_64` in the name